 One of the key recommendations of the current Coordinated Plan, developed in 2017, was the establishment of a statewide human services transportation coordinating council.
 The Rhode Island General Assembly directed RIPTA to convene a coordinating council in consultation with the Executive Office of Health and Human Services (EOHHS) to better integrate transportation programs that support individuals in need of specialized transportation assistance.

 Rhode Island’s Human Services Transportation Coordinating Council held its inaugural meeting in January 2018, bringing together representatives of public agencies responsible for meeting the transportation needs of vulnerable populations and community advocates.
 Throughout the first year, working groups addressed specific challenges and opportunities – initially focusing on identifying sustainable funding for RIPTA’s statewide free bus pass program for low-income seniors and individuals with disabilities and improving communications between agencies that provide transportation assistance.
 Now in its second year, the statewide Council continues to hold public meetings every other month and has started to pursue additional projects such as the creation of a One Call/One Click transportation resource, and development of a customer-focused approach to connecting riders with transportation services.
-Download a copy of the 2019 Coordinating Council work plan here.
+Download a copy of the 2019 Coordinating Council annual report here.